Skip to content

 Pallet

-• 70+ logistics organizations in production — named customers include Mallory Alexander, Knight-Swift, Lineage Logistics, STG Logistics, and Prism Logistix (Core post).
+• 70+ logistics organizations in production — named customers include Mallory Alexander, Knight-Swift, Lineage Logistics, STG Logistics, Prism Logistix (Core post); 700% revenue growth in under two years (JD).

 A small, deliberately boring, velocity-optimized stack, shaped by one constraint the CTO states plainly: he’s a product engineer who doesn’t want his team touching infra — “I’ve used Terraform, but generally I don’t want me or my team to deal with it” (Encore).